Nearly 30% of US Gulf of Mexico oil output offline after storm

 Chevron did not identify the operator of the gas plant.

 The second-largest U.S. oil producer said it was continuing to return workers and restore oil production at its Anchor and Tahiti platforms that were shut-in ahead of hurricane Francine.
 Initial assessments show neither suffered significant damages, Chevron said.
-(Reporting by Gary McWilliams; Editing by Alistair Bell)
+(Reporting by Gary McWilliams; Editing by Alistair Bell and Diane Craft)